-6.2.1 General:
+6-2-1 General

-- (a) Review any work at height and outdoor working when the wind speed reaches or gusts higher than 38km/h to ensure it is safe to continue.
-This review should be based on a risk assessment considering the current and anticipated wind speed, weather conditions, altitude of work being undertaken and any other conditions (hazards) that may affect the safety and health of those undertaking the work or affected by the works. - (b) Issue alerts to employees; - (c) Undertake inspections of buildings and projects to ensure any loose material removed and items are secured; - (d) Ensure all windows are closed and doors only opened as required (high winds can easily cause door to break off their hinges); - (e) Remove lightweight or loose objects from open areas; - (f) Stop any lifting operations if wind speed reaches or gusts higher than 38km/h; - (g) Ensure any cranes or lifting equipment is secured;
+- Review any work at height and outdoor working when the wind speed reaches or gusts higher than 38km/h to ensure it is safe to continue.
+This review should be based on a risk assessment considering the current and anticipated wind speed, weather conditions, altitude of work being undertaken and any other conditions (hazards) that may affect the safety and health of those undertaking the work or affected by the works. - Issue alerts to employees. - Undertake inspections of buildings and projects to ensure any loose material removed and items are secured. - Ensure all windows are closed and doors only opened as required (high winds can easily cause door to break off their hinges). - Remove lightweight or loose objects from open areas. - Stop any lifting operations if wind speed reaches or gusts higher than 38km/h. - Ensure any cranes or lifting equipment is secured.

-6.2.2 Driving:
+6-2-2 Driving

-- (a) Only drive if safe to do so; - (b) If your journey is not essential, postpone it until the heavy wind subsides; - (c) Do not drive in high sided vehicles; - (d) Reduce your speed; - (e) Ensure tires and windscreen wipers are in good condition; - (f) Do not drive close to other cars, increase the braking distance. and
+- Ensure employees are aware of the need to: - Only drive if safe to do so;

-(g) If visibility becomes very poor, driver to pull over in a safe place until it improves.
+- Postpone their journey if not essential until the heavy wind subsides; - Not to drive in high sided vehicles; - Reduce their speed; - Ensure tires and windscreen wipers are in good condition; - Not drive close to other cars, and increase the braking distance; and - Pull over in a safe place if visibility becomes very poor, until it improves.

-6.2.3 Construction:
+6-2-3 Construction

-- (a) Review any work at height and outdoor working when the wind speed reaches or gusts higher than 38km/h to ensure it is safe to continue.
-This review should be based on a risk assessment considering the current and anticipated wind speed, weather conditions, altitude of work being undertaken and any other conditions (hazards) that may affect the safety and health of those undertaking the work or affected by the works. - (b) Ensure that tools are packed away safely and that roofing sheets, cones, signage and other loose materials are safely secured; - (c) Wear eye protection to keep dust, debris and other foreign particles from blowing into the eyes; - (d) Ensure temporary or site fencing is securely fixed; - (e) Ensure any chemicals or hazardous materials are secured and covered; - (f) Ensure hard hats are securely fastened and cannot be blown off your head; - (g) Use extreme caution when picking up large sections of plywood or similar flat materials, as these can act as a sail; - (h) Tag lines should be used when hoisting loads with large flat surfaces; - (i) Ensure any cranes or lifting equipment is secured; - (i) Secure objects that can be easily blown away by strong winds; - (k) Wear protective gear against falls; and - (I) Do not stand near stacks of materials and structures.
+- Review any work at height and outdoor working when the wind speed reaches or gusts higher than 38km/h to ensure it is safe to continue.
+This review should be based on a risk assessment considering the current and anticipated wind speed, weather conditions, altitude of work being undertaken and any other conditions (hazards) that may affect the safety and health of those undertaking the work or affected by the works. - Ensure that tools are packed away safely and that roofing sheets, cones, signage and other loose materials are safely secured. - Ensure temporary or site fencing is securely fixed. - Ensure any chemicals or hazardous materials are secured and covered. - Use extreme caution when picking up large sections of plywood or similar flat materials, as these can act as a sail. - Ensure employees are aware of the need to: - Use tag lines when hoisting loads with large flat surfaces; - Wear protective gear against falls;